 - 1. Completion of EDUC 2110 (Investigating Issues in Education), EDUC 2120 (Exploring Diversity in Education), and EDUC 2130 (Exploring Teaching and Learning) with a grade of C or higher. - 2.
 Completion of a minimum of 50 semester hours of General Core Curriculum (Areas A-F) credit with a minimum grade point average of 2.50 on all work taken, whether at other colleges/universities or at Georgia Southwestern State University, that is foundational to Teacher Education.
 Achievement and maintenance of a core GPA of at least 2.50 is required to be admitted and to remain in the program. - 3.
 An institution grade point average of 2.50 or higher in all program course work taken whether at other colleges/universities or at Georgia Southwestern State University is required to be admitted and to remain in the program. - 4.
 Successful completion of the GACE I academic skills tests in Reading, Mathematics, and Writing.\ - 5.
+Successful completion of ENGL 1101 and ENGL 1102 with a grade of C or higher in order to demonstrate adequate writing competence. - 6.
 Proficiency in communication skills, which is subject to review by the School of Education at any time during the program.

-Communication skills are measured by completion of the Humanities component of the core with a GPA of 2.25 or higher and successful demonstration of proficiency in communication skills or completion of COMM 1110 or THEA 1110 with a grade of C or higher.
-COMM 1110 or THEA 1110 may be taken in Area B to satisfy this requirement. - 6.
-Recommendation by the academic advisor and one other professor who has recently taught the student (other than the instructor of EDUC 2110). - 7.
-Recommendation by the appropriate program faculty, and approval by the Dean of the School of Education.
+Completion of COMM 1110 or THEA 1110 with a grade of C or higher is required.
+COMM 1110 or THEA 1110 may be taken in Area B to satisfy this requirement. - 7.
+Recommendation by the academic advisor and one other professor who has recently taught the student (other than the instructor of EDUC 2110). - 8.
+Completed self-evaluation of Professional Dispositions